digitalrebar/provision/doc/arch/workflow.rst

   AGENT_WAIT_FOR_CHANGE_STAGE if it does.

-  If a Job was created, the Agent attempts to execute all the steps in the Task for which the Job was created.
+  If a Job was created, the Agent attempts to execute all the steps in the Task for which the Job was created, and updates the Job depending on the exit status of the steps.

   If there was an error executing the Job, the agent will transition back to AGENT_INIT.